 • Broken fan belt.

-Electrical malfunctions should be examined immediately to avoid a fire.
-If you notice burning plastic when your air conditioner is running, switch it off and call us at 314-262-4541 without delay.
+Electrical malfunctions should be checked quickly to avoid a fire.
+If you notice burning plastic when your air conditioner is running, switch it off and reach us at 314-262-4541 without delay.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there could be mold present within your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold produces.
+A strong ammonia odor means there could be mold flourishing inside your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold creates.

 Mycotoxins are hazardous to your wellness.
-That’s why it’s important to have a professional like Morgner Inc. Air Conditioning & Heating check your air conditioner and ductwork and clean it when recommended.
+That’s why you should have a professional like Morgner Inc. Air Conditioning & Heating examine your air conditioner and ductwork and clean it when necessary.

-Our Pros Can Eliminate Strange Air Conditioner Smells Quickly.
+Our Professionals Can Eliminate Odd Air Conditioner Smells Rapidly.

-You deserve to be comfy in your house and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your stinky air conditioner, reach us at 314-262-4541.
-We’ll determine the trouble quickly and resolve it at a fair price.
+You deserve to be comfortable in your residence and shouldn’t have an air conditioner that smells bad.
+When you are looking for relief from your stinky air conditioner, contact us at 314-262-4541.
+We’ll diagnose the trouble quickly and take care of it at a reasonable.